About Wedding Traditions & Meanings

 Among wedding superstitions these are associated with flowers.

-• In South Asia, at the end of Indian wedding ceremonies, the groom’s brother sprinkles flower petals over the newly married couple to protect them from evil.
+• India (South Asia): At the close of the wedding ceremony, the groom’s brother sprinkles flower petals over the newlyweds to protect them from evil spirits.

 A white rose represents purity.

-Crowns of orange blossoms traditionally worn by the bride and groom in a Greek Orthodox wedding were thought to symbolize virginity and purity.
+Other traditions embraced floral symbolism too.
+In Greek Orthodox weddings, crowns of orange blossoms traditionally worn by the bride and groom were thought to symbolize purity and virginity.

 Photo credits: pixabay, pixabay, Wikimedia